Zondax/filecoin-signing-tools/docs/wasm_api.md

 ## deserializeConstructorParams

-Deserialize specificaly constructor parameters into javascript object given the code CID associated with the parameter.
+Deserialize specifically constructor parameters into javascript object given the code CID associated with the parameter.

 Arguments :